symmy596/Polypy/docs/source/README.rst

     :align: center

 The code has been developed to analyse DL_POLY and DL_MONTE calculations however other codes can be incorporated if there is user demand.
-`polypy` is currently only equipped to deal with orthogonal unit cells, but future development will adress other unit cells.
 `polypy` was developed during a PhD project and as such the functionality focuses on the research questions encountered during that project, which we should clarify are wide ranging.
 Code contributions aimed at expanding the code to new of problems are encouraged.
+The code has been developed to analyse DL_POLY and DL_MONTE calculations however other codes can be incorporated if there is user demand.
+Other formats, such as pdb or xyz can be converted to `DL_POLY` format with codes such as `<atomsk <https://atomsk.univ-lille.fr/>`_. and then analysed with `polypy`.
+Users are welcome to increase the file coverage by adding a reading function for a different format.
+This can be accomplished by adding to the `read` module which has a class for each unique file type that converts it to a `polypy.read.trajectory` object.

 `polypy` is free to use.